Halton Borough Council: Elections

 Since the last boundary changes took effect in 2021, the council has comprised 54 councillors representing 18 wards, each electing three councillors.
 Elections are held three years out of every four, with a third of the council (one councillor for each ward) elected each time for a four-year term of office.
+The fourth year, in which no elections are held, is known as a 'fallow year'.